alexandreannic/react-persistent-state/README.md

-In case you use the same component with persistent state multiples times inside a component, `react-persistent-state` won't be able to generate an unique key to distinguish them in the local storage.
+In case you use the same component with persistent state multiples times inside a component, `react-persistent-state` won't be able to generate an unique key to distinguish them from the local storage.

 In this case you must provide a key as shown below: